Roland at the Djenne market

 Anyway, if you're now forewarned about the dangers of sex here, consider the road travel-- or any travel.
 We didn't let the knowledge that a hippo can break apart a pinasse ruin our wonderful day of floating down the Niger and Bani rivers near Mopti visiting Bozo fishing villages.
 Some tourists took the 3 day boat trip-- two nights camping along the shore-- from Bamako to Timbuktu.
 We drove from Sanga in Dogon country after 3 days there.
 Simply put, the road from Sanga to Douentza, halfway from Dogon to Timbuktou, has to be the worst road on earth.
 People talk about how bad the Timbuktou road itself is-- and it's rutted washboard and uncomfortable and we broke down in the desert twice-- but it is nothing compared to the Sanga road, which is just various sized boulders that you drive over while praying.

 Roland fears Tupolov planes the way I fear sharks and crocodiles but he was willing to pay anything to get on one to get out of Timbuktou without having to get back on the terrible road again.
 I might mention that the road from Bamako in the west to Gao in the east, which covers much of the populated parts of the country, is a decent 2 lane paved road.
 The airlines were a little lax and dicey but we made it fine and who cares if there was no security whatsoever and if the stewardess returned some guy's spear as soon as we took off?

-UPDATE: some pictures from our trip-- and some Wassoulu music from Sali Sidibe
+UPDATE: Some Wassoulu music from Sali Sidibe